vikejs/vike/README.md

 For pages with a parameterized route (e.g. `/movie/:movieId`), you'll have to use the [`prerender()` hook](#export--prerender-).

-The `prerender()` hook can also be used to prefetch data for multiple pages at once.
+The `prerender()` hook can also be used to accelerate the pre-rendering process as it allows you to prefetch data for multiple pages at once.

 <br/><br/>